 CVE-2026-35213: CWE-1333: Inefficient Regular Expression Complexity in hapijs content

-A Regular Expression Denial of Service (ReDoS) vulnerability exists in all versions of the @hapi/content package prior to 6.
+A Regular Expression Denial of Service (ReDoS) vulnerability exists in all versions of @hapi/content prior to 6.
 0. 1.
-The issue arises from inefficient regular expressions used to parse HTTP Content-Type and Content-Disposition headers, which can lead to catastrophic backtracking when processing crafted header values.
-This vulnerability has a high severity score of 8.
-7 and allows an attacker to cause denial of service by exhausting server resources.
-The vulnerability is fixed in version 6.
-0. 1 of the package.
+The vulnerability arises from inefficient regular expressions used to parse HTTP Content-Type and Content-Disposition headers, which can be exploited by crafted HTTP header values to cause catastrophic backtracking.
+This issue is fixed in version 6.
+0. 1.

 AI Analysis